Higher quasi-categories vs higher Rezk spaces: Introduction

-There are numerous models for $(\infty, 1)$-categories.
-The four most popular are probably those explained in Bergner's survey \cite{BergnerSurvey}, namely, quasi-categories, complete Segal spaces, Segal categories and simplicial categories.
-The model category of quasi-categories was constructed by Joyal in \cite{JoyalThQCat}; complete Segal spaces and their model category were introduced by Rezk in \cite{RezkSegSp}; the model category of Segal categories was constructed by Simpson and Hirschowitz in \cite{SimpsonHirsch} (see also \cite{BergnerThreeModels}); the model category structure on simplicial categories was constructed by Bergner in \cite{BergnerSimpCat}.
-These five model categories are equivalent as was shown by Bergner (\cite{BergnerThreeModels}), Joyal~(\cite{JoyalSimpCat}) and Joyal and Tierney (\cite{JoyalTierneyQCatSeg}).
-Another interesting model, namely relative categories, has been introduced and compared to other models by Barwick and Kan in \cite{BarKanRelCat}.
+A second approach, which is the one this paper is about, is to define directly $(\infty, n)$\nbd-cat\-e\-go\-ries, without references to weak \oo-categories, by means of homotopical algebra.
+There are numerous such models for $(\infty, 1)$-categories.
+The four most popular are probably those explained in Bergner's survey \cite{BergnerSurvey}, namely, quasi-categories, complete Segal spaces, Segal categories and categories enriched in Kan complexes.
+These four models are equivalent in the following sense: Joyal (\cite{JoyalThQCat}), Rezk (\cite{RezkSegSp}), Hirschowitz and Simpson (\cite{SimpsonHirsch}) and Bergner~(\cite{BergnerSimpCat}) constructed Quillen model category structures for which the fibrant objects are precisely these four classes of objects, and these model category structures were shown to be Quillen equivalent by Bergner (\cite{BergnerThreeModels}), Joyal~(\cite{JoyalSimpCat}) and Joyal and Tierney (\cite{JoyalTierneyQCatSeg}).
+Another model, relative categories, was introduced and compared to the other models by Barwick and Kan in~\cite{BarKanRelCat}.

 Several of these models for $(\infty, 1)$-categories have been generalized to models for $(\infty, n)$-categories.
 Hirschowitz and Simpson introduced a notion of higher Segal categories in \cite{SimpsonHirsch}.
 This notion is the main topic of the book \cite{SimpsonHTHC} of Simpson.
-In \cite{RezkThSp}, Rezk introduced a notion of higher Segal spaces.
+In \cite{RezkThSp} and~\cite{RezkThSpCorr}, Rezk introduced a notion of higher Segal spaces.
 We will call these objects Rezk $\Theta_n$-spaces in this paper.
 Another model based on Rezk $\Theta_n$-spaces has been introduced by Bergner and Rezk in \cite{BergnerRezkComp}.
 A second generalization of complete Segal spaces called $n$-fold Segal spaces has been introduced by Barwick (see Section 12 of \cite{BarSchPrUnicity}).
-The model of relative categories has been generalized by Barwick and Kan in \cite{BarKanRelCatN}.
+The model of relative categories has been generalized by Barwick and Kan in \cite{BarKanNRelCat}.
 Several of these models are explained in Bergner's survey \cite{BergnerSurveyN}.